xpring-eng/XpringKit/README.md

 Two classes are used to work with PayID: `PayIDClient` and `XRPPayIDClient`.

-`PayIdClient` can resolve addresses on arbitrary cryptocurrency networks.
+`PayIDClient` can resolve addresses on arbitrary cryptocurrency networks.

 ```swift
 import XpringKit